roytang/blog/content/post/2026/03/paypal-dispute/index.md

 tags:
 - paypal
 - tech-life
-title: Paypal can charge you a 'Dispute Fee` even if you did nothing in a transaction
+title: Paypal can charge you a 'Dispute Fee' even if you did nothing in a transaction
 ---

 On the 15th of January I got the following email from a stranger: